Published on 1 April 2026

 If your device is not compatible, you can use a FIDO2 security key as an alternative way to securely access AGOV access.

 At present, GrapheneOS is not yet approved for use with the AGOV access app.
 The Swiss Federal Chancellery has commissioned the supplier to enable support for GrapheneOS.
-No delivery date has been determined yet.
+The delivery date has not yet been determined.

 3 AGOV, other logins and the e-ID